Our process starts with play.

 If you are interested in a creative collaboration, post-show discussion, residency or other participatory experience with Pecho Mama and would like to start a conversation, get in touch.

-In autumn 2020, we are partnering with Future Arts Centres, The Core in Corby, and groups of local Corby performers to deliver an experimental performance project, Mother, Father, Daughter, Son.
+In autumn 2020, we are partnering with Future Arts Centres, The Core in Corby, and groups of local Corby performers to deliver an experimental performance project, We Are Family.
 We'll connect with the community through existing live music events, and then together we'll devise a performance piece that straddles generations and starts conversations around family dynamics and mental health.
 Using Pecho Mama's methodology and creative team, we'll work with the participants to create a professional production that reflects the heart and the voice of Corby.

 In 2019, Pecho Mama worked with the Cultural Association of Peru to deliver a two day workshop in Lima that brought together professional theatre and dance artists with professional musicians.
 We shared our practice of developing drama, story and music as one, mining for the sweet spot where music and drama are listening and responding directly to each other.